terryaney/KatApp.Provider/katapp documentation.md

 **`onCalculateStart(event: Event, application: KatApp ): bool | undefined`**

 This event is triggered at the start of the `calculate` method.
 Use this event to perform any actions that need to occur before the calculation is submitted (i.e. custom processing of UI blockers or enabled state of inputs).
-If the handler returns `false`, then the calculation is immediately cancelled.
+If the handler returns `false` or calls `e.preventDefault()`, then the calculation is immediately cancelled.

 By default, the KatApp framework does the following: